Grab the free mason jar SVG cut file and use it on wood rounds, wood signs, pillows and more!

 It can also be a huge headache if you skip steps or cut corners.

-So let’s talk about what you need and answer some common questions about this rustic inspired mason jar sign!
+So let’s answer some common questions about this rustic inspired mason jar sign!

 Can you use Silhouette or Cricut Brand vinyl for this sign?

 I would recommend that you don’t use it because (in my experience) the vinyl doesn’t hold up as well.

 I like to invest in good, premium vinyl which is why I almost always buy from Expressions Vinyl.
 Their shipping is super fast and you can usually find a sale going on to get even better prices.

 What type of wood sign should you look for?

 Your wood should be smooth if you are going to make a sign.

 The wood I used was rough and no amount of sanding would’ve fixed it.
 That was the way the wood was and vinyl does not stick to something that is rough.
 You need a smooth surface.

 If you don’t want to make your own sign, Hobby Lobby has a wide range of unfinished wood signs that you can use.
 The one linked here comes in 3 sizes and is smooth so there is no prep work.